CONCOURSE DENTAL GROUP

 - call your dentist for advice if the temporary crown breaks

-How long will a crown last
+How long will my permanent dental crown last?

 Concourse Dental Group Dr. Samira Jaffer 65 Queen Street West Concourse Level, Suite BG1060 Toronto, Ontario M5H 2M5 Phone 416-368-7959 Fax 416-368-5697 info@concoursedentalgroup.com |